webosose/website/content/en/docs/tools/sdk/vs-code-extension.md

       <li>
         <p>The config file is generated in your project folder.
 You can check the API level in the config file.</p>
         <img src="/images/docs/tools/vs-code-extension/generated-config-file.jpg" alt="Generated config file">
         <p>If the API level in the config file is not supported by the current profile, an error notification will be displayed.
-Currently supported API levels in the OSE profile are 20, 21, 22, 23, 24, 25, 27, 28, 29.
+Currently supported API levels in the OSE profile are 20-25, 27-29, and 31.
 See also, <a href="/docs/reference/ls2-api/ls2-api-index/#api-levels">API Levels</a></p>
         <img src="/images/docs/tools/vs-code-extension/api-level-config-mismatch.png" alt="Error pop-up for mismatch between API level and the current profile">
       </li>
     </ol>